oneapi-src/oneAPI-samples/Libraries/oneDPL/dynamic_selection/sepia-filter-ds/README.md

 By default, three output images are written to the same folder as the application.

 #### Troubleshooting
 If you receive an error message, troubleshoot the problem using the Diagnostics Utility for Intel&reg; oneAPI Toolkits, which provides system checks to find missing dependencies and permissions errors.
 See the [Diagnostics Utility for Intel&reg; oneAPI Toolkits User Guide](https://www.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html).

 ## Build the `Sepia Filter` Sample

 ### Setting Environment Variables
-For working with the Command Line Interface (CLI), you should configure the oneAPI toolkits using environment variables.
+When working with the Command Line Interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
 This practice ensures your compiler, libraries, and tools are ready for development.

 > **Note**: If you have not already done so, set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation.
 >